andikabhaskara/testSelenium/README.md

 ##Depedency

 ---
-1. Project Lombok = it is used to simply declare getter and setter with creating it
+1. Project Lombok = it is used to simply declare getter and setter without creating it
 2. Selenium = Web Automation framework
 3. webdrivermanager = to handle web driver (Firefox, Chrome, Safari etc)
 4. snakeyaml = to handle a credential for every environment